daattali/shinyjs/README.md

   - In Shiny apps that use a `navbarPage` layout
   - In Rmd documents
-  - In Shiny apps that manually build the user interface with an HTML file or template (instead of using Shiny's UI functions)
+  - In Shiny apps that manually build the user interface with an HTML file or template (instead of using Shiny’s UI functions)

 Then you should see the [*Including shinyjs in different types of apps*](https://deanattali.com/shinyjs/advanced) document.

-If your Shiny app doesn't fall into any of these categories, then the above code sample should be enough to get your started with including shinyjs in your app.
+If your Shiny app doesn’t fall into any of these categories, then the above code sample should be enough to get your started with including shinyjs in your app.